cylc/cylc-doc/src/7-to-8/major-changes/remote-owner.rst

 SSH will then automatically use the configured username when connecting to the remote machine.

-Since Cylc uses SSH and RSync to manage job hosts, the SSH config also configures Cylc.
+Since Cylc uses SSH and Rsync to manage job hosts, the SSH config also configures Cylc.

 .. note::